Skip to main content

 General

-Each VPC will have a general subnet set - a set of subnets that can be used for most of the application accounts.
+Each VPC will have a general subnet set - subnets that can be used for most of the application accounts.
 These are shared to the application accounts using RAM.

 For most business areas, the general subset set will be enough, but we can always create more subnet sets if needed.